achillean00/achillean00.github.io/docs/_posts/2021-08-06-petitpotam-to-domain-compromise.markdown.md

 Next we can generate the golden ticket.

-In the command below the /user is the user we want to impersonate, in this case the default Domain Administrator account.
+In the command below we have the arguments:

+-  */user* is the user we want to impersonate, in this case the default Domain Administrator account.
-/domain is the domain we want to operate against
+- */domain* is the domain we want to operate against
-/sid: is the Object Security ID for the KRBTGT account that can be see above.
+- */sid* is the Object Security ID for the KRBTGT account that can be see above.
-/rc4: is the Hash NTLM from above
+- */rc4* is the Hash NTLM from above
-/id: is the RID to impersonate.
-The built in administrator has the RID of 500 /ptt means "pass the ticket" again and will put the Kerberos credential into our running session
+- */id* is the RID to impersonate.
+The built in administrator has the RID of 500
+- */ptt* means "pass the ticket" again and will put the Kerberos credential into our running session

 ```
 mimikatz # kerberos::golden /user:administrator /domain:achilleantest.local /sid:S-1-5-21-3553360538-1659965901-2675215416 /rc4:756976f83b1b576290c91fbc331094e6 /id:500 /ptt